JinLi711/UIA/Yelp/Log.md

     >> Scenescapes is truly multifaceted; there's a lot detailing economic, political, cultural, and social effects.
 Scenes are measured across 15 dimensions, but these are correlated with many individualized variables, such as the presence of certain amenities (anything from martial arts studios to churches) or walkability in a neighborhood.
 Geographically, most of the data is broken down into zip codes because the compiled sources (Bizzip/YP) use them for classification.
 For now, I think the most useful dimensions in Scenescapes that would determine Yelp keywords are self-expression and transgressiveness, since they are the ones most correlated with Bohemian culture and cafes.
 With these variables, I'm thinking that some words you could use are "creative" or "innovative" for excitement maybe?
 The other moods, particularly the negative emotions, seem harder to capture in relation to art.
 Perhaps the Yelp review reactions (Useful/Funny/Cool) could provide insight as well.
 Hopefully this helped a little bit, I can more thoroughly address some of these concerns in my next log if that works for you.
 Thanks so much!

+    * JIN

+    >> Where did you find from your log:

+    >>	SysfileInfo.DDPFrenchCommuneAggregate2BKvars2012_clean.sav.xlsx

+    >> I can't seem to find it in one drive.

+    >> Thanks for the insight!
+I really need help in trying to tie murals in cities with scenes dimensions.

+    >> Also, do you know of any dataset that would be useful for me to check out?

+    * ANDREW
+    >> That file is in the Dropbox under Hyesun's folder, located in DataFiles/France_merge_file as a .sav file.
+Unfortunately my computer skills aren't advanced enough to do much with opening different file types efficiently, so given what I have to work with, I've only looked at about 5-6 data sets.
+I would really like to open MergeB-35.sav fully, but it doesn't work for me, even when I try to convert it to open in Excel; thus, I've only been able to get bits and pieces from making it a .txt.
+I'm guessing that this file should be useful because it's supposed to contain most, if not all, of the American variables?
+I've attached one on Korea too that I was able to thoroughly analyze in my log, it contains a lot of useful data too.
+Let me know what you think, thanks!

+    * JIN
+    >> 'll try to open it for you today or tomorrow.
+Is there anything in particular that you are looking for in the data?
+(I can provide just the headers or just the top few rows since the file is large)

+    * ANDREW
+    >>  think any trends or variables related to the social/cultural composition of a neighborhood would be interesting; for example, housing density or any dimensions (neighborliness, glamour, etc.) that stand out.
+I'm not able to see all of the variable names, let alone the data associated with each, so even just that basic outline would help.

+    * JIN

+    >> Just heads up for R Code:

+    >> library(foreign)
+    >> library(dplyr)

+    >> Read the data from spss
+    >> mydata = read.spss("PATH_TO_FILE", to.data.frame=TRUE)

+    >> Get only the column names
+    >> col_names <- colnames(mydata)

+    >> Get the head of the data
+    >> head <- head(mydata)

+    >> Write the head of the data to a csv file
+    >> write.table(head,"PATH_TO_FILE2")

   * Email to Professor Clark
     >> Dear Professor Clark,